materialsintelligence/mat2vec/README.md

 If the download fails, manually download the [model](https://storage.googleapis.com/mat2vec/pretrained_embeddings), [word embeddings](https://storage.googleapis.com/mat2vec/pretrained_embeddings.wv.vectors.npy) and [output embeddings](https://storage.googleapis.com/mat2vec/pretrained_embeddings.trainables.syn1neg.npy) and put them in mat2vec/training/models.
-1. Finalize your chemdataextractor installation by executing ``cde data download`` (You may need to restart your virtual environment for the cde command line interface to be found.)
+1. Finalize your chemdataextractor installation by executing ``cde data download`` (You may need to restart your virtual environment for the cde command line interface to be found).
 1. You are ready to go!

 #### Processing